Jump to the main content block

 Submission Notes

-1. Contemporary Chinese Political Economy and Strategic Relations: An International Journal (CCPS) is a triannual academic journal jointly published by the Institute of China and Asia-Pacific Studies, National Sun Yat-sen University, Taiwan, and the Department of Administrative Studies and Politics, Faculty of Economics and Administration, University of Malaya, Malaysia.
+1. Contemporary Chinese Political Economy and Strategic Relations: An International Journal (CCPS) is a triannual academic journal published by the Institute of China and Asia-Pacific Studies, National Sun Yat-sen University, Taiwan.
 The three issues of an annual volume are respectively the April issue (No. 1), August issue (No. 2) and December issue (No. 3).Contemporary political economy or political economics is an interdisciplinary field of social science that studies the interrelationship between political and economic processes, taking political science and economics as a unified subject.
 Manuscripts submitted for publication in CCPS should focus on the Chinese polity, economy and society, and the interrelationship between sociopolitical and socioeconomic factors that influence political, economic and social outcomes in contemporary Mainland China and Taiwan, as well as Hong Kong and Macau, and their politico-economic, strategic relations with other regions and countries.

 2. The journal welcomes manuscripts based on original research or significant reexamination of existing literature.
 A manuscript submitted should be an original, unpublished work not under consideration for publication elsewhere.
 CCPS does not charge authors for article submission, reviewing and publication.
 Thematic special issue proposals are welcomed.